JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

 ### Aggregation schedule and retention

 A scheduler computes aggregations on a cadence
 (hourly aggregations shortly after each hour, then daily/weekly/monthly).
-Data older than the configured retention window is cleaned up automatically.
+Entries older than the configured retention window are cleaned up automatically.
 In a cluster the aggregation job uses a distributed lock; if the lock is unavailable it falls back to single-node mode and logs that it did so, so aggregation keeps working.

+An aggregation is computed once for its period and stored; it is not recalculated, and the retention sweep clears raw entries without clearing aggregations.
+Two consequences worth knowing:

+!!! note "Aggregations recorded before Jans 2.4.0"
+    Rows written before 2.4.0 averaged abandoned ceremonies into the duration figures and counted device types per entry rather than per ceremony, so `aggregations/{type}/summary` and `analytics/trends` report those periods as they were computed at the time.
+They are not corrected retrospectively: once a period's raw entries pass retention there is nothing left to recompute from.
+Treat periods predating the upgrade as legacy data and read current latency from `analytics/performance`, which is computed live from entries.

 ## Configuration